 Principles of Music is an introductory course in which musical elements, structures and styles are studied.
 Development of analytic abilities will be emphasized through consideration of major musical works by diverse composers from different eras of the Western Classical tradition.
 A wide variety of types and forms of music literature will be studied, including symphony, concerto, song, opera, etc. Students will attend a live musical performance.
 Credit will be granted for MUS 102 or MUS 103, but not both.

-An introduction to the music of the Western world and its cultures through a variety of listening experiences.
-The course will emphasize the place of music in Western Society as well as influences by and on other cultures.
+MUS103 is an introduction to the music of European tradition and its relation to and influence on contemporary culture through a variety of listening experiences.
+The course will emphasize the place of music in society as well as influences by and on other cultures.
 Selected musical works, most dating from the 16th century through the present, are the subject of exploration.
 Credit will be granted for MUS102 or MUS103 but not both.